ZeusLN/zeus/README.md

 [enable Developer mode and USB Debugging](https://developer.android.com/studio/debug/dev-options) , then make sure it is connected to your computer by running `adb devices`
 3. install node dependencies with `npm i`
+4. apply patches with `npm run patch`
-4. open up your Android simulator or connect your phone and run `react-native run-android`
+5. open up your Android simulator or connect your phone and run `react-native run-android`

 ### iOS
 1. install and setup react-native and its related dependencies under **"Building Projects with Native Code"** on